davorg/dmp/chapters/chapter12.md

 Understand common Perl methods such as complex sorting techniques.
 Learn how to benchmark your programs.
-Find the best performing solution to the prob- lem (but know when your solution is fast enough).
+Find the best performing solution to the problem (but know when your solution is fast enough).

 Visit the CPAN often enough to have an overview of what is there.
 If a